mvantellingen/python-zeep/docs/client.rst

 the following behaviour:

  - The XML is parsed with the recover mode enabled
- - Non optional elements are allowed to be missing in xsd:sequences
+ - Nonoptional elements are allowed to be missing in xsd:sequences

 Note that disabling strict mode should be considered a last resort since it might result in data-loss between the XML and the returned response.